 You can confirm annotators and tasks are ready to go by checking the summary screen.
 In this case, our source Project had 4 tasks and we have 4 annotators assigned.
 We should expect a total of 16 tasks.

 The nature of training Projects is to train annotators.
-Therefore, tasks are not created for admins assigned to the Project and administrators can not access annotator tasks via the Label > Queue tab.
+Therefore, tasks are not created for admins assigned to the Project and administrators can not access annotator tasks using the Label > Queue tab.
 This is to prevent administrators from accidentally completing training tasks meant for annotators.
 Administrators can still confirm annotator submissions using the Activity and Data tabs in the labels page as needed.

 After preparing the Project, share the Project URL with each of your team members so they can join and start the training.